 Happy New Year and Welcome Back!

-We hope that you found time to enjoy friends and family over the long holiday break.
-January always feels like a fresh start to me.
-It’s the start of the second semester and the time of year when our students really show a lot of growth.
+We hope that you found time to relax and enjoy the long holiday break.
+With the start of the second semester in January, we enter into the time of year when our students show the most growth.
 The classroom routines have been established, the academic building blocks are in place, and there are fewer interruptions to the schedule.
-They are comfortable with their classmates and find safety and trust in their teachers.
+They are comfortable with their classmates and find safety and trust with their teachers.